fauconv/ctm_drupal7/scripts/README.md

-1) use `deploy.sh` to manage CTM
+1) use `project.sh` to manage CTM

-2) launch `source path.sh` to set environment variables to use drush , node and npm in command line
+2) launch `source path.sh` to set environment variables to use CTM drush , node and npm in command line